-- 6. Analysis of type of land to be used (forest, degraded forest, peatlands, cleared land, etc.) - 7.
-Assessment of land ownership and user rights - 8.
-Assessment of current land use patterns - 9.
-Assessment of impacts on people's amenity - 10.
-Assess impacts on employment, employment opportunities or from changes of employment terms - 11.
-A cost-benefit analysis on social aspects - 12.
-Assessment of potential social impacts on surrounding communities of a plantation, including an analysis of potential effects on livelihoods, and differential effects on women versus men, ethnic communities, and migrant versus long-term residents - 13.
-Assessment of salient risk of human rights violations - 14.
-Assessment of the impacts on all dimensions of food and water security including the right to adequate food, and monitoring food and water security for affected communities - 15.
-Assessment of activities which may impact air quality or generate significant GHG emissions

-For smallholder schemes, the scheme management has the responsibility to undertake impact assessment and to plan and operate in accordance with the results.
+Criterion (new) Guidance 3.4 (Continued) 11.
+A cost-benefit analysis on social aspects.
+12. Assessment of potential social impacts on surrounding communities of a plantation, including an analysis of potential effects on livelihoods, and differential effects on women versus men, ethnic communities, and migrant versus long-term residents.
+13. Assessment of salient risk of human rights violations.
+14. Assessment of the impacts on all dimensions of food and water security including the right to adequate food, and monitoring food and water security for affected communities.
+15. Assessment of activities which may impact air quality or generate significant GHG emissions.
+For smallholder schemes, the scheme management has the responsibility to undertake an impact assessment and to plan and operate in accordance with the results.
 Additional information on SEIA can be found in various external sources such as HCSA Toolkit Module 3 and the International Finance Corporation (IFC)'s Guide to Biodiversity for Private Sector: The Social and Environmental Impact Process.

-The review of the monitoring and management plan should be done (once every two years) internally or externally.

-Management documents may comprise social programmes avoiding or mitigating adverse social impactincluding human rights, social programmes advancing community livelihoods and gender equality, partnership programmes for Independent Smallholders, education and health in the communities.
+The review of the monitoring and management plan shall be done (once every two years) internally or externally.
+Management documents may comprise social programmes avoiding or mitigating adverse social impact including human rights, social programmes advancing community livelihoods and gender equality, partnership programmes for Independent Smallholders, education and health in the communities.
 Affected stakeholders are able to express their views through their own representative institutions, or freely chosen spokespersons, during the identification of impacts, reviewing findings and plans for mitigation, and monitoring the success of implemented plans.

-- Refer to National Law/Regulation or ILO Convention 155 for those countries without national Occupational Safety and Health Law/Regulation at a minimum. - 3.7 Training content: Workers should be adequately trained on: the health and environmental risks of pesticide exposure; recognition of acute and long-term exposure symptoms including the most vulnerable groups (e.g. young workers, pregnant women);

-ways to minimise exposure to workers and their families; and international and national instruments or regulations that protect workers' health.

-The training programme should include productivity and best management practice and be appropriate to the scale of the organisation.
-The programme should enable everyone to fulfil their jobs and responsibilities in accordance with documented procedure.

-Training participants: Training should be given to all staff and workers including women smallholders and women plantation workers, within the unit of certification, as well as contract workers.

-The unit of certification should demonstrate training activities for Scheme Smallholders who provide FFB on a contracted basis.
+Criterion (new) Guidance 3.6 Refer to National Law/Regulation or ILO Convention 155 for those countries without national Occupational Safety and Health Law/Regulation at a minimum.
+3.7 Training content: Workers shall be adequately trained on: the health and environmental risks of pesticide exposure; recognition of acute and long-term exposure symptoms including the most vulnerable groups (e.g. young workers, pregnant women); ways to minimise exposure to workers and their families; and international and national instruments or regulations that protect workers' health.
+The training programme shall include productivity and best management practice, and be appropriate to the scale of the organisation.
+The programme shall enable everyone to fulfil their jobs and responsibilities in accordance with documented procedure.
+Training participants: Training shall be given to all staff and workers including women smallholders and women plantation workers, within the unit of certification, as well as contract workers.
+The unit of certification shall demonstrate training activities for Scheme Smallholders who provide FFB on a contracted basis.
 Workers on smallholder plots also need adequate training and skills, and this can be achieved through extension activities of the unit of certification that purchase fruit from them, by smallholders' organisations, or through collaboration with other institutions and organisations.

-For individual scheme smallholder operations, training records should not be required for their workers, but anyone working on the farm should be adequately trained for the job they are doing.
+For individual scheme smallholder operations, training records shall not be required for their workers, but anyone working on the farm shall be adequately trained for the job they are doing.